Skip to main content

 AstroAI Air Compressor Tire Inflator

-The Astro angular plastic body looks like something out of a 1970s science fiction movie.
+The Astro’s angular plastic body looks like something out of a 1970s science fiction movie.
 That’s not necessarily a bad thing.
-However, the quality of plastic used will ensure that the compressor will get banged up pretty badly once it’s been riding around in a trunk full of tools and heavy objects for a while. bad but its plastic outer body seems like it’s going to get banged up pretty bad once it makes its way to a trunk.
-It does have a bright and easy-to-read display.
-But its flashlight is tiny and nearly worthless.
+However, the quality of plastic here isn’t amazing.
+This compressor is likely to get banged up pretty badly once it’s been riding around in a trunk full of tools and heavy objects for a while.

-Beyond this, we found the Astro’s work light was too dim to be useful.
-Poor cable management and the fact that it took nearly two minutes to add 10 PSI to a tire made this compressor less desirable than almost any of the models we tested for this guide.
+Beyond this, while the Astro’s display is illuminated and easy to read, its work light iss too dim to be useful.
+Poor cable management and the fact that it took nearly two minutes to add 10 PSI to a tire put this compressor near the bottom of our list.

 Pros